-The calculation includes all wages earned in the 28 days (four weeks) and vacation pay that has been paid in the four weeks before the public holiday for holidays taken.
+The calculation includes all wages earned in the 28 days (four weeks), including vacation pay for vacation taken during the four weeks before the public holiday, and any public holiday pay for public holidays that occurred during the four weeks before the public holiday.
 The calculation does not include overtime.

-|Regular wages $600.00 x three weeks||$1,800|
+|Regular wages $600 x three weeks||$1,800|

 |Add one week vacation pay||$600|

-If the employee receives the day off with pay, then this amount would be taken off the $170.00 calculated above.
-Assuming a five day week, the employee would earn a base wage of $600.00 ÷ 5 days = $120.00.
-Taking off the $120.00 would leave a balance of $50.00 to be paid ($170.00 - $120.00 = $50.00).
+If the employee receives the day off with pay, then this amount would be taken off the $170 calculated above.
+Assuming a five day week, the employee would earn a base wage of $600 ÷ 5 days = $120.
+Taking off the $120 would leave a balance of $50 to be paid ($170 - $120 = $50).

 In some cases, employees on a fixed salary that have the day off with pay will have received proper payment for the public holiday.
 When the public holiday falls on an employee's day off, some employers may give the employee the option of receiving five per cent of their pay or taking an additional day off with pay.